SE-homework-group-5/CSC510_HW2b_group5/README.md

 # CSC 510 SE Homework 2b
 Project on Fibonnaci Series
+The aim of this project is to build a well structured github repository with all necessary contents

 # Description
 What is Fibonacci Series?
 Apart from a fun name?